-We were talking today about trying to get our heads around the idea of what this deathlessness might be like.
+We were talking today about trying to get our heads around the idea of what this deathlessness of the mind might be like.
 But it's not something you get your head around.
 You try to get your head around suffering so you can comprehend it to the point where you can develop dispassion for the things that make you cling to it.
-As for the cause of suffering, you try to get your head around it enough to abandon it.
-But the end of suffering, the cessation of suffering, is not something to comprehend.
+As for the cause of suffering, you try to abandon it.
+But the end of suffering, the cessation of suffering is not something to comprehend.
 You discover it.
 It's there.
 And regardless of how wonderful your theories are about it or how accurate your ideas may be about it, there's no way they can touch the actual reality of this potential, this dimension.